 The Lazydays Guide to De-Winterizing Your RV

-Before hitting the road on your next RV adventure, you’ll need to get your RV in shape for springtime travel.
-Whether you stored your RV for the winter or took it out on a few snowy trips, you probably had it winterized (we hope so).
+Before hitting the road on your RV adventure, you’ll need to get your RV in shape for springtime travel.
+Whether you stored your RV for the winter or took it out on a few snowy RV trips, you probably winterized your RV (we hope so).
 Now that spring is here, it’s time to de-winterize your RV and enjoy a well-earned vacation.
-De-winterizing an RV is a multi-step process that typically requires professional help.
-In this helpful guide, we’ll explain the basics of how an RV is de-winterized, why it’s necessary and what you can do versus what an RV technician must.
+De-winterizing an RV is a multi-step process that can start at home, but it’s always best to leave the full de-winterization to the professionals.

 The main reason why RVers must de-winterize an RV is to flush antifreeze and other chemicals from the freshwater and plumbing system.
-During the winter, and especially if your RV is placed in storage, these chemicals are added to prevent any remaining fresh water from tanks, lines and pipes from freezing.
+During the winter, and especially if your RV is placed in storage, these chemicals are added to prevent any remaining freshwater from tanks, lines, and pipes from freezing.
 When water freezes, it expands, often damaging these vital systems.
-Once temperatures get above freezing, anti-freeze is no longer necessary.
-While it is not toxic for people and their pets to consume, it tastes terrible and gives off a strong odor.
+Once temperatures get above freezing, anti-freeze is no longer necessary, so you’ll need to de-winterize your RV plumbing.

 Beyond removing antifreeze from your RV’s plumbing, the de-winterizing process should include checks and inspections of several exterior and interior systems.
-These include your RV’s batteries, tires, interior appliances, the roof and more.
-De-winterizing your RV can be a time-consuming process, but there are several checks you can perform yourself before taking your RV in for service.
+These include your RV’s batteries, tires, interior appliances, roof, and more.
+There are several checks you can perform yourself before taking your RV in for a professional de-winterizing service.

 For RVers looking to hit the road as soon as possible, there are several checks and inspections you can perform on your RV to expedite the de-winterization process.
 These include:

 - Checking the roof for leaks or damage: If you choose to store your RV for the winter, we recommend doing so under a solid roof with a cover over it.
-If you’re RV was stored properly, the chances of having roof damage when you take it out in the spring are slim (barring any unforeseen incidents like a tree branch falling on it).
-However, it is still best practice to give your roof a thorough inspection as small leaks, cracks in the AC unit sealant or rust could be lingering from your last trip.
+If your RV was stored properly, the chances of having roof damage when you take it out in the spring are slim.
+However, it is still best practice to give your roof a thorough inspection as small leaks, cracks in the AC unit sealant, or rust could be lingering from your last trip.
 If you find any, make a note and mark them for the RV technician to look at.

-- Check your tire pressure: Over a few months in storage, especially in cold weather, your RV’s tires will lose around 2-3 psi per month.
+- Check your tire pressure: This is important whether you’re de-winterizing a camper or a large motorhome.
+Over a few months in storage, especially in cold weather, your RV’s tires will lose around 2-3 psi per month.
 If you have noticed a drop, re-inflate your tires to their proper level according to the manufacturer’s handbook.
 Make sure to also check your tires, including the spare, for any cracks or other issues.

-- Check your RV batteries: Perform a visual inspection of your RV’s batteries to check for any visible corrosion or cracks.
+- Check your RV batteries: When you’re de-winterizing a travel trailer or any other RV, the batteries are always an important component to check.
+Perform a visual inspection of your RV’s batteries to check for any visible corrosion or cracks.
 Batteries can experience significant discharge if they are not maintained properly during winter storage, so we recommend checking the voltage before taking your RV in for service.
 Make a note if the fluid levels are low and if you need to replace your batteries remember a discharged battery can freeze and break.

-- RV Battery Service: As part of our RV battery package, Lazydays RV technicians will clean the terminals and posts, test CCA (cold-cranking amps) and voltage, apply anti-corrosive and top off the fluid.
+- RV Battery Service: As part of our RV battery service package, Lazydays RV technicians will clean the terminals and posts, test CCA (cold-cranking amps) and voltage, apply anti-corrosive, and top off the fluid.
 This package includes up to six batteries.